ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 1. On the volume details page, locate **Profile** and click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") or use the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions"), and select **Edit IOPS profile**.
 Volumes must be attached to a virtual server instance for these actions.
 1. In the side panel, adjust IOPS as follows:
-   * For customers with special access to preview the defined performance profile, you can specify volume performance in the range of 100 - 64,000 IOPS without capacity-based restrictions.
+   * For the defined performance profile, you can specify volume performance in the range of 100 - 64,000 IOPS without capacity-based restrictions.
    * For an IOPS tier, select a different tier from the menu.
 For example, you might have a 3 IOPS/GB general-purpose profile you're increasing to a 5 IOPS/GB profile.
    * For a Custom IOPS, the current IOPS value is shown and volume size.
 Enter a new IOPS value in the range specified for that custom band.